PaulWoodIII/advent-of-code/docs/START_NEW_DAY.md

 1. Run scaffold: `dart tools/scaffold_day.dart [YEAR] X` (use the confirmed year, not a placeholder) Creates solver, test, and input placeholder files.
 Follow the printed instructions (from scaffold output) to add inputs to the new example file.

+1. Update Linear issue status to "In Progress":
+   - Use the Linear issue ID from step 4
+   - Update the issue state to "In Progress"
+   - This marks the day as actively being worked on

 1. Implement `_solvePart1()` using patterns from similar previous days.